 While we don't know how much each child inherited from Christopher's estate (given that it had to be split nine ways - Maria was excluded - the proceeds were probably significant.
 Genealogists often notice major life changes, such as a move, in the year or so after a large inheritance.
 That did not seem to be the case in Catherine's family, though two daughters, Sarah and Maria, separately moved shortly after receiving their inheritance.

 After Christopher's death, his son, John Frederick, purchased his father's farm from the estate.
 Ann Catherine continued to live on the farm with John Frederick and his family.

 Seven years later, John moved his family to a new home in Urbana, Ohio.
 Catherine, then 79, accompanied them.
 She lived with them for five more years until her death in 1858.

 Here is a brief history of Ann Catherine's eleven children:

 A. MARY MAGDELINA Grove Keller.
-Mary, also known as "Polly," was born on September 5, 1798, probably near Middletown, Maryland.
+Mary, or "Polly," as she was known, was born on September 5, 1798, probably near Middletown, Maryland.
 As mentioned above, her father died when she was very young, and after her mother remarried she was raised by her grandparents in Middletown.
-In 1822, she married William Keller of Hanover, PA.
-In November 1827, they packed everything they owned in covered wagons and began a two month journey to Dayton, Ohio(3).
+In 1822, she married William Keller of Hanover, Pennsylvania.
+In November 1827, they packed everything they owned into covered wagons and began a two month journey to Dayton, Ohio(3).
 They lived there for a year or so, and in April of 1829, moved to Urbana, Ohio.

-Soon after moving to Urbana, William began building a new house on Court Street for the family.
+Soon after moving to Urbana, William purchased a property and built a new house on Court Street for the family.
 They moved into their new home in December, 1830.(4)